 Dear Debt Adviser,

 I have a charge-off on my credit report.
-According to my credit report, it will fall off my report in 2012.
+According to my credit report, it will fall off my report in 2016.
 I need information on what this means.
-It's my understanding that it cannot be collected after that time.
+It’s my understanding that it cannot be collected after that time.
 I also assume I cannot be sued over it.
-Will it remain off my credit report?
+Will it stay off my credit report?

-Let's start with a seemingly unrelated story.
-In the mid-20th century, many people said that smoking wasn't linked to cancer, even though cigarettes were referred to as "coffin nails."
-In the early 21st century, many people will tell you that when a debt falls off your credit report it just disappears.
-In both cases, what many people will tell you is wrong.
+Let’s begin with a seemingly unrelated story.
+In the mid-20th century, many people said that smoking wasn’t linked to cancer, even though cigarettes were referred to as “coffin nails.”
+In the early 21st century, many folks will tell you that when a debt falls off your credit report it just disappears.
+In both cases, what many people will tell you is incorrect.
 As to your specific situation, I have some good news and some bad news.

 First, understand this: The rules for collecting a debt and the rules for reporting a debt are not the same.
-In fact, they are totally different.
+In fact, they are completely different.
 The Fair Debt Collection Practices Act, or FDCPA, provides the regulations for collecting your charge-off.
 The Fair Credit Reporting Act, or FCRA, covers how the charge-off is reported.
-It's a case of two different laws -- and two different issues.
+It’s a case of 2 different laws — and 2 different issues.

-First the good news: The FCRA states that, with some exceptions, a negative item must be removed from your credit report seven years after the debt became delinquent.
-In your case, that means in 2012 your charge-off will disappear from your credit report.
+First the good news: The FCRA says that, with certain exceptions, a negative item must be removed from your credit report 7 years after the debt became delinquent.
+In your case, that means in 2016 your charge-off will disappear from your credit report.
 So will any related collection company trade lines.
-(Some types of debt can stay on your credit report much longer, such as student loans, tax liens and a Chapter 7 bankruptcy.)
+(Some types of debt can remain on your credit report much longer, such as student loans, tax liens and a Chapter 7 bankruptcy.)

 Now, the bad news: The collection attempts on the debt could go on virtually forever.
 You could be toasting yourself with a nice glass of wine, celebrating the fact that your charge-off is no longer haunting your credit report, and in mid-sip a collector calls demanding payment.
 Gulp.